National Museum of Pyrotechnics (Munapi)

 Lockers

-Lockers may be available on-site for storing bags and belongings.
+Lockers may be available for bags and valuables; verify on arrival.

 Tips for Your Visit